YourMobileGeek/100DaysOfCode2019/README.md

 * Day 46
   > Attended an event today by Google.
 It was a good event, just not really for me.
 Spent the whole day there.

+* Day 47
+  > Worked on the react thing.
+Only couple day work left on that.
+Hope i finish before weekend.
+I want to start something new.